CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

-Theoretical models also suggest that gravitational contraction could drag magnetic fields inward into a pinched hourglass shape in dense cores \citep{GalliShu93, Myers18}.
-Nevertheless, such profiles have only been seen for a handful of cores \citep{Girart06, Monsch18}. \pcam will enhance these statistics by resolving the magnetic field structure in thousands of dense cores.
-Such observations will help determine the interplay between magnetic fields and gravity in these regions and how material is able to flow along field lines toward star-forming systems.
-These observations are key to understanding how stars obtain their masses and how they form disks that eventually produce planets.
+Theoretical models also suggest that gravitational contraction could drag magnetic fields inward thus altering their orientation with respect to the larger-scale magnetic field.
+For example, some strong-field models predict a pinched ``hourglass'' shape in dense cores \citep{GalliShu93, Myers18}.
+However, such profiles have only been seen for a handful of cores \citep{Girart06, Monsch18}. \pcam will enhance these statistics by both resolving the magnetic field structure of over a thousand dense cores, and also by quantifying any change in orientation between core, filament and cloud scale magnetic fields in these cores.
+Such observations will probe the interplay between magnetic fields and gravity, and how they might affect the initial mass of stars and their ability to form disks that eventually produce planets.
 Finally, \pcam uniquely offers the opportunity to resolve the magnetic field structure toward both starless cores and prestellar cores, i.e., cores that have not yet formed stars.

 In summary, FYST/\pcam has both the sensitivity and resolution to map dust linear polarization across cloud scales, while sampling the conditions within clouds, filaments, and cores.
-These observations will permit direct evaluation of the plane-of-the-sky magnetic field directions in the cradles of star cluster formation and its connection to the diffuse ISM.
-Combined with modeling and independent information on the gas radial velocity field and density structure, the FYST/\pcam data will be a keystone in the development of theoretical frameworks addressing the role of the magnetic field in star forming systems, as a function of fundamental cloud parameters, such as mass, mass per unit length, gravitational potential, and evolutionary stage.
+These observations will enable direct evaluation of the plane-of-the-sky magnetic field directions in the cradles of star cluster formation and its connection to the diffuse ISM.
+Combined with modeling and independent information on the gas radial velocity field and density structure, the FYST/\pcam data will be a keystone in the testing of theoretical frameworks addressing the role of the magnetic field in star forming systems, as a function of fundamental cloud parameters, such as mass, mass per unit length, gravitational potential, and evolutionary stage.